 - This is explained in more detail here.

-The are risks with cataract surgery.
+There are risks with cataract surgery.
 Approximately 1% of patients do develop serious complications, and this risk can be higher if your cataract is thick, for example.
-Professionals see risks here
+Professionals see risks here.

 This drug may cause a floppy iris during your cataract operation.
 Please tell your ophthalmologist if you have ever had this drug.
 If your GP wants to give you the drug, and you are about to have cataract surgery, it is important to wait until after the cataract surgery before starting it.
 ADRA1A

 This condition is explained starting here.
 Cataract surgery is more risky in this condition, as Fuchs dystrophy and the surgery can combine to damage the cornea permanently.
 New research suggests that surgery with care, the latest techniques, milder dystrophy and viscoelastics is generally safe without a corneal transplant.

 Cataract surgery might affect previous glaucoma surgery.
 Trabeculectomy surgery creates a valve that lets aqueous fluid seep out of the eye.
 This valve may block if anti-scarring drugs are not given at time of cataract surgery.
 Animation